 If you include an image in your note, it will sync to Fastmail and display correctly but you will no longer be able to edit the note via the browser; you will only be able to edit this via the Apple Notes app.

 Attempting to store regular email in the Notes folder does not magically turn them into notes: they will not sync or show up as notes in the Notes view.

-Thanks for following along with our advent blog series.
-We’ve tried to once more provide some insight into the behind-the-scenes magic that makes FastMail tick, plus some tips and tricks for getting the best out of your account.
+Thanks for following along with this blog series.
+We’ve tried to once more provide some insight into the behind-the-scenes magic that makes Fastmail tick, plus some tips and tricks for getting the best out of your account.
 We hope you found (at least some of) it interesting!